5 Best and Practical Pestle Analysis Examples to Know

 • Health and safety rules are also important for Nike to follow to maintain its global reach.

-Environmental Factor: Products are Not Environmental Friendly
+Environmental Factor: Products are Not Environmentally Friendly

 • At present, the environment is the prime concern globally.